CoreyThuro/RB-HoTT/README.md

 ## Overview

-RB-HoTT extends type theory to certify both **correctness** and **computational costs**—worst-case time, memory, and recursion depth.
+RB-TT extends type theory to certify both **correctness** and **computational costs**—worst-case time, memory, and recursion depth.
 This Lean 4 implementation provides a foundation for proof-carrying resources where proofs guarantee both functional correctness and resource compliance.

 ### Key Features